idelfonsog2/idelfonsog2.github.io/README.md

 ## **Dancing Tango at the airport 🍷**
 <!-- ## **A trip.
 New connections.
 New Culture** -->

-### **Enjoy your time at the airport as you dance with a another human before or after your flight.**
+### **Enjoy your time at the airport as you dance with another human before or after your flight.**

 - It will map, filter, reduce common attributes of a person's trip
-- Take different time zones into account for everyones trips and reminders
+- Take different time zones into account for everyone's trips and reminders
 - It will notify you when people are also waiting and they might enjoy a tanda.
 - The rest is **HX**, human experience!